Authentication with LDAP and Keystone

 For a more detailed explanation of the configuration and other options, please see the documentation for the ldap-keystone charm

-By default, CDK will setup only authentication with Keystone.
+By default, Charmed Kubernetes will setup only authentication with Keystone.
 This allows the use of other methods such as RBAC for authorisation but using Keystone for authentication: usernames will come from Keystone, but what they can do in the cluster is controlled by another system.

-When authorisation is enabled, the policy is defined in the configuration.
-A new policy can be applied by running:
+When authorisation is enabled, the default policy defined in the configuration will be used.
+Optionally, A custom policy can be applied by running:

 Custom Certificate Authority